Article

 The terms “agile framework” and “agile methodology” are often used interchangeably, but they refer to different things.

-A framework is a structure that acts as a guide but doesn’t tell you exactly what to do.
+A framework is a structure that acts as a guide, but doesn’t tell you exactly what to do.
 Think of an agile framework like the framework for a house.
 The framework provides a literal frame for building the house, but it does not dictate a step-by-step process for building.
 There’s plenty of room for creativity and flexibility.
 The house could be painted red or white.
 A room could be used as an office, bedroom, or playroom.

 A methodology is more prescriptive than a framework.
 It defines a specific way of doing something.
 The scientific method is a well-known example of a methodology.
 It is a defined, step-by-step agile process that people use to investigate our world.